apache/cordova-docs/www/_posts/2021-07-30-cordova-android-10.0.1.md

 tags: news releases
 ---

-We are happy to announce that we have just released `Cordova Android 10.0.1`!
+We are happy to announce that we have just released a bugfix update for `Cordova Android (10.0.1)`!
 This is one of Cordova's supported platforms for building Android mobile applications.

 * [cordova-android@10.0.1](https://www.npmjs.com/package/cordova-android)